-Table 13 shows the flux densities of these sources in February 1998 at our standard bands.
-Polynomial coefficients have been determined which permit accurate interpolation of the flux density at any VLA frequency.
-These coefficients are updated approximately every other year, and are implemented into the AIPS task SETJY, starting with the July 1996 release.
+Polynomial coefficients describing the derived flux densities for the standard calibrators have been determined which permit accurate interpolation of the flux density at any VLA frequency.
+These coefficients are updated approximately every 2-4 years, and are implemented into the AIPS task SETJY, starting with the July 1996 release.